 Source: App Annie

 In 2019 4 out of TOP-5 non-gaming apps where consumers spent most were video apps.
-Video is the fastest growing content and it is not going to fade away.
+Video is the fastest-growing content and it is not going to fade away.
 This content type is popular for subscriptions and drives a great chunk of revenue.
-And apart from the apps, outside the mobile world, the video content becomes more and more popular across the industries in general.
-To add some video content into your app will be a good idea.
+And apart from the apps, outside the mobile world, video content becomes more and more popular across the industries in general.
+Add some video content to your app will be a good idea.

 Source: App Annie